canizalesjaime/homebot/homebot_ros2_ws/README.md

 # home_bot
-* keep messing around with the frequency and duty_us for turning, find best values for l298n, then update motor control node
+* keep messing around with the frequency and duty_us for turning, find best values for l298n, then update motor control node, or add two more motors
 * Make website(react): Add bio and teaching, stream video, control bot, gui for orientation(start with ros2 rviz) add flutter app?
 * Add some ml with pytorch course(make an unsupervised grasping model?) and simple vision like yolo
 * segmentation, stereo camera or ultrasound slam for 3d stuff
 * add infared sensor to follow motion, and accelerometer, to arm
 * ros open source
-* raspberry pi touch screen for quick access
 * add camera in ros2 to docker bot(still debugging) check the c++ camera packages
 * tmux and neovim for better performance outside vscode
 * solve power bank issue for pi 5
 * build better base for robot with 3d printer
-* make urdf file
+* make urdf file for homebot and arm, use dht table for arm frames
 * make a 3d printed drone
 * touch keyboard app for kubuntu
 * design your own arm
 * fix tennis navigation
 * try networking between computer, arm, and mini bot use ros_ip.
 Look into networking and firewalls
-* ultrasonic spinner
+* autocad or freecad for designing

 ## steps to start